 Here are 10 key differences between a resume and a LinkedIn profile:

-1. Different purpose
+1. Different Purpose

-Though headhunters often use LinkedIn to hire people, it’s main goal is to keep you connected with other people from your industry and to help you stay in the loop about what’s going on in your area of expertise.
+Though headhunters often use LinkedIn to hire people, its main goal is to keep you connected with other people from your industry and to help you stay in the loop about what’s going on in your area of expertise.

-Other people can contribute to the dynamics of your profile: they can endorse you for your skills, write recommendations for you or share and comment on content you publish.
+Other people can contribute to the dynamics of your profile: they can endorse you for your skills, write recommendations for you or share and comment on the content you publish.

-3. Universality vs. creativity
+3. Universality vs. Creativity